 2. Centrimaster ERD Measuring Gauge - ERD stands for Effective Rim Diameter and its measurement is used for calculating spoke lengths.
 The correct spoke lengths are essential for a long lasting wheelset.
 If the spoke lengths are too short, it may not penetrate the nipples enough leaving a void in the nipples resulting in a weak spot.
 If the spoke lengths are too long, it will exceed the end tip of the nipple and there may not be enough spoke threads for further tightening to increase the spoke tensions.

-3. Kowa Spoke Cutter - The most expensive tool of all and the name implies its function.
+3. Kowa Spoke Cutter - Among one of the most expensive tool and the name implies its function.
 With a spoke cutter, we are able to cut spokes to 0.5 millemeters accuracy.
 We now stock many blank spokes and ready to cut & thread roll them to our desired lengths.
 So that every spoke length ends nicely for a long lasting wheelset.
 While this step takes longer, a good wheel that results from this effort (& investment!) is worth it.

 4. Spoke Tension Calibrator - A wheel builder may have 5 different expensive spoke tension meters but they may all show different results due to different stages & types of calibration tools at the producing factories.
 Impacts & knocks on the tension meter from transportation or usage with wear and tear will affect the accuracy as well.
 The spoke tension calibrator in our workshop allows us to calibrate our spoke tension meters regularly for quality consistencies.